edpavanelli/commerce-purchase/purchase-management/README.md

 There are two services implemented:

-The **Store Purchase** Service is to save a new Purchase in the database.
+The **Store Purchase** Service saves a new purchase in the database.

-Like the Cache, I add a Requirement #4 in order to implement messaging in this project:
+Like the Cache, I added a Requirement #4 in order to implement messaging in this project:

 - **Queue must be implemented to Store new Purchases due to high demand**